 This brings me to the second part of today’s topic.
 When speaking at local schools, I am frequently asked how often I, as a litigation paralegal, attend a trial or how often I am actually asked to find a “smoking gun” for a big case.
 These types of tasks have allure.
 They are appealing.
 Sexy stuff.
 People admire them.
 After all, who doesn’t want to be Erin Brockovich?
 These types of tasks are instilled in the minds of academic dreamers everywhere.
 Heck, it’s the reason why many folks decided to enroll in a paralegal program in the first place.
 They want to have a shot at making their way into The Paralegal Olympics.
 They want to claim a seat on a big case in the courtroom.
 They seek glory.

-The truth is between the two categories of trials and smoking guns, it’s probably about one tenth of the time, at best, for most of us.
-Those days of typing, and filing, and sorting, and organizing, and finding, and seeking, and calling, and ordering records, and reorganizing, and running through the office, and halfway losing one’s mind, as you work for someone who is halfway losing his own, are what buy you the seat in the chair.
+The truth is between the two categories of trials and smoking guns, it’s probably about one-tenth of the time, at best, for most of us.
+Those days of typing, filing, sorting, organizing, finding, seeking, calling, ordering records, reorganizing, and running through the office, and halfway losing one’s mind, as you work for someone who is halfway losing his own, are what buy you the seat in the chair.
 Many litigation paralegals are paid more than what a person probably should be paid to sit in the chair and file, sort, field calls, stuff paper into files, and be at an esquire’s beck and call.
-Overpaid to be manual filing clerks, file openers, phone call takers, and file organizers.
+Overpaid-to-be manual filing clerks, file openers, phone call takers, and file organizers.
 Yes, indeed.

 Source: The Paralegal Society / "An Ode To The Paralegal Gladiators a/k/a Litigation Paralegals" / By Jamie Collins, Paralegal